Tophat-Guy99/MultiLingo/README.md

 - If the program asks for permission to use your microphone, accept it.

 ## env files
-So at the moment once you've opened up the folder, create a new text file called "env", and inside it, you'll put an API key inside that.
+~~So at the moment once you've opened up the folder, create a new text file called "env", and inside it, you'll put an API key inside that.
 Copy paste the following: OPENAI_API_KEY=""
 Inside those quotation marks is where you'll put the API key.
-Since OpenAI is watching us, when we get the API key we'll strictly keep it confidential (write it down on paper and hold onto that paper for you life?)
+Since OpenAI is watching us, when we get the API key we'll strictly keep it confidential (write it down on paper and hold onto that paper for you life?)~~
+UPDATE: We got an API key, will share it somewhere else confidentially.
+Maybe encode (in binary? hex?) and decode it or something to make the process easier for the end user.